mattSMobley/automated-testing-resources/synchronous-testing.md

 ## Exercise 2 - Tax Calculator

-Create at object that provides the tax calculations given:
+Create at object that provides the tax calculations for a positive amount:

 - The first $10 is taxed at 10%
 - The second $10 is taxed at 7%
 - The third $10 is taxed at 5%
 - Everything after that is taxed at 3%
+- If the value passed to calculate taxes on is negative, return null.

 Follow the red/green/refactor pattern when coding the tests.